milanvdmaaten/portfolio/content/blog/npo/index.md

       ## **Exploring content without leaving the page**

       Images don't tell directly where the show is about.
-Users need more context in order to decide if they want to watch a certain programme.
+Users need more context in order to decide if they want to watch a certain program.
 That's why we created a bottomsheet which shows a summary where the programme is about.
 The advantage of showing this information in a bottomsheet is that the user can explore content quickly, instead of going back and forth between pages.
   - type: imagesBlock
     size: extra-small
     carrousel: false